 Some clustering systems use distributed lock mechanisms to prevent concurrent access to data.
 These can perform reasonably when servers are very close to each other but can't support geographically distributed applications where very low latency is critical for acceptable performance.

 Distributed locking is essentially a pessimistic approach.
 PGD advocates an optimistic approach, which is to avoid conflicts where possible but allow some types of conflicts to occur and resolve them when they arise.

 Inter-node conflicts arise as a result of sequences of events that can't happen if all the involved transactions happen concurrently on the same node.
 Because the nodes exchange changes only after the transactions commit, each transaction is individually valid on the node it committed on.
 It isn't valid if applied on another node that did other conflicting work at the same time.

 Since PGD replication essentially replays the transaction on the other nodes, the replay operation can fail if there's a conflict between a transaction being applied and a transaction that was committed on the receiving node.

 Most conflicts can't happen when all transactions run on a single node because Postgres has inter-transaction communication mechanisms to prevent it.
 Examples of these mechanisms are

 SEQUENCE operations, row and relation locking, and

-BDR doesn't have a distributed transaction manager or lock manager.
+PGD doesn't have a distributed transaction manager or lock manager.
 That's part of why it performs well with latency and network partitions.
-As a result, transactions on different nodes execute entirely independently from each other when using the default, lazy replication.
-Less independence between nodes can avoid conflicts altogether, which is why BDR also offers Eager Replication for when this is important.
+As a result, transactions on different nodes execute entirely independently from each other when using the default, which is lazy replication.
+Less independence between nodes can avoid conflicts altogether, which is why PGD also offers Eager Replication for when this is important.

 update_if_newer conflict resolver.